 Heat pump supplementary heat (IECC C403.4.1.1).
 Heat pumps equipped with internal electric resistance heaters shall have controls that prevent supplemental heater operation when the heating load can be met by the heat pump alone during both steady-state operation and setback recovery.
 Supplemental heater operation is permitted during outdoor coil defrost cycles.
 Heat pumps equipped with supplementary heaters shall comply with all conditions of IECC C403.1.4.

-EXCEPTION.
-Heat pumps whose minimum efficiency is regulated by NAECA and whose ratings meet the requirements shown in IECC Table C403.3.2(2) and include all usage of internal electric resistance heating.
+EXCEPTION: Heat pumps whose minimum efficiency is regulated by NAECA and whose ratings meet the requirements shown in IECC Table C403.3.2(2) and include all usage of internal electric resistance heating.

 NEW SECTION.
-SECTION 82.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 85.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows: